ptds2021/project--G2/README.md

 ## Description

-`hectimetables` is an R package containing data set of classes of Business Analytics track of the Master in Management of the University of Lausanne (HEC), for the year 2020-2022.
+`hectimetables` is an R package aiming at creating possible timetables for Business Analytics track of the Master in Management of the University of Lausanne (HEC), for the year 2020-2022.

 ## Features

-A shinyApp is constructed for this aim, which is available by simply loading the package `hectimetables` and running `hectimetables::runDemo()`.
+The end production is a shinyApp, which can be access on R by running `hectimetables::runDemo()` or online, hosted on the shinyapps.io website.

 Available to the interest user are a set of functions used in the ShinyApp: